tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-reference-csharp.md

 ## <a name="importing-namespaces"></a>Névterek importálása

-Ha a névterek importálni kell, akkor teheti ezt a szokásos, a a `using` záradékban.
+Ha szeretne importálni a névterek, tehát a szokásos, az teheti a `using` záradékban.

 ```csharp
 using System.Net;